Board of Directors

 Western’s five-member board of directors comprise the governing body of Western.
 Western’s Board of Directors are responsible to the members of the public of their respective division, and to the general public within the Western service area, for the proper conduct of Western affairs.

 Directors are elected to four-year terms by the registered voters in five geographic divisions.
 Divisions are apportioned by population.
-Terms are staggered to ensure continuity.
-While they do not have to be Western retail water customers, Directors must reside within their elected division.
+The five Director's terms are staggered to ensure continuity.
+While they do not have to be Western retail water customers, Directors must reside within their division.

 Board of Directors Meetings

-Western’s Board of Directors generally meets on the first and third Wednesday of each month at 9:30 a.m. in the Board Room located at 14205 Meridian Parkway in Riverside, California.
+Western’s Board of Directors meets on the first and third Wednesday of each month at 9:30 a.m. in the Board Room located at 14205 Meridian Parkway in Riverside, California.
 Customers can also tune into Board Meetings via livestream.